In Asia, a rising number of companies are sending employees on short-term secondments to fill skills gaps and save on relocation costs.

 With the rising popularity of serviced apartments, hotel operators are increasingly looking to include serviced apartments as part of their offerings.
 Others are expecting increased demand for one-bedroom and studio apartments as a slowdown in the global economic leads more companies to cut back on longer-term assignments and relocations.

-“The serviced apartment industry in Asia looks set to grow in the coming months as the region continues to drive global growth, leading to more overseas assignments and work projects,” says Kousloglou.
+“The serviced apartment industry in Asia looks set to grow as the region continues to drive global growth, leading to more overseas assignments and work projects,” says Kousloglou.

 It’s also providing a good opportunity for investors.
 “The serviced apartment asset class with its high profit margins, stable cash flows, high space efficiency, conversion flexibility and lower development cost provide investors more flexibility in their hospitality real estate investments,” Kousloglou concludes.